aleszuin/docs/raspberrypibuild.md

 Change (line 7 and line 11), "AllowOverride None" to "AllowOverride All".
 [Ctrl + X ] then [Y] then [Enter] to Save and exit.

+#### Turn off apache logs

+To prolong the life of the raspberrypi SD card its a good idea to turn off all apache logging, logging can be turned on when needed for debugging.

+There are 3 different files that need to be edited to turn off all apache logging:

+1) In apache2.conf:

+    sudo nano /etc/apache2/apache2.conf

+Replace the ErrorLog line:

+    ErrorLog ${APACHE_LOG_DIR}/error.log

+with:

+    ErrorLog /dev/null

+Comment out the line:

+    # LogLevel warn

+2) In /etc/apache2/conf.d/other-vhosts-access-log

+    sudo nano /etc/apache2/conf.d/other-vhosts-access-log

+Comment out:

+    # CustomLog ${APACHE_LOG_DIR}/other_vhosts_access.log vhost_combined

+3) In /etc/apache2/sites-enabled/000-default

+    $ sudo nano /etc/apache2/sites-enabled/000-default

+Comment out:

+    # ErrorLog ${APACHE_LOG_DIR}/error.log
+    # LogLevel warn
+    # CustomLog ${APACHE_LOG_DIR}/access.log combined

+The latest version of the rfm12piphp bash script detailed below also has logging turned off as default.

 ### Installing emoncms:

 #### 6) Install git (recommended but optional)